 How would you like to amend this?
 Copy and paste how the article, section, etc. currently reads and then turn on track changes to show the changes you’re proposing.

-There shall be an annual national convention at a location determined at the midyear convention 1-½ years prior to convention by a majority vote of the National Executive Board.
+There shall be an biennial national convention beginning in 2017.
 The national convention shall be used to conduct national business.
 Voting members of the convention shall be active chapter delegates and alumnae delegates.

 What is the rationale behind this amendment?
 Please provide an in-depth reasoning as to why you are proposing this amendment.